kennedyengineering/klask_reborn/README.md

-# Klask Simulator
+# Klask Reborn
-## Game environment for the Klask Adversary AI Project
+## Klask Adversary AI Project

 ![alt text](.github/KLASK_ADVERSARY_LOGO.png)

+## Goal
+The Klask Adversary AI project aims to develop a deep reinforcement learning agent skilled enough to beat human opponents in the game of [Klask](https://www.klaskgame.com/).

-## Description
+## Repository Contents

+This repository contains:

-The Klask Adversary AI project aims to develop an agent skilled enough to beat human opponents in the game of Klask.
-This game simulation models the physics of playing Klask as well as enforces game rules.
-With this simulation, an agent can learn and play the game of Klask against other agents and human opponents.
+- **Klask Environment** models the physics of playing Klask as well as enforces game rules.
+With this simulation, an agent can learn and play the game of Klask against itself, other agents, and human opponents.

+- **Klask Agent** coming soon.

 ## Installation
 `./setup.sh`